 Required Courses (4 courses, 12 hours)

 Students must complete the minimum 12 credit hours consisting of 6 credit hours of capstone design and 6 credit hours of elective courses.
-However, for students whose home department does not offer capstone design course of a total of 6 credit hours, a three-hour credit course, ME 526 Lean Operations Management (a required prerequisite for the certificate) can be used as an alternative.
+However, for students whose home department does not offer capstone design course of a total of 6 credit hours, a three-hour credit course, ME 526 Lean Operations Management can be used as an alternative.
 For example, students from CME/MSE which requires only 3 credit hours capstone design, can take ME 526 to satisfy the 6 credit hour requirement of the capstone design.
 Students from departments or disciplines which have no capstone design as part of their degree requirements and are interested in PEC may contact the PEC Director for an alternative solution.

 Core Course requirement for all students enrolled in the PEC program: